-The elements can be tough on roof shingles, and you may need to replace a handful or more at some point.
+The elements can be harsh on roof shingles, and you may need to replace a handful or more at some point.
 But what if replacement shingles don’t match your existing roof?
 A good match can be hard to find, and random repairs can leave your roof looking like a patchwork quilt.
 But a new roof may be cost-prohibitive unless it’s covered by insurance.
 Here are a few FAQs and tips for getting the look you want–one shingle at a time or with a whole new roof.

 Why Do Shingles Change Color Over Time?

-Shingles fade because they’re doing their job– protecting your home from the elements.
+Shingles fade because they’re doing their job–protecting your home from the elements.
 Exposure to sun, rain, snow, and wind can cause fading, but some shingles are more resistant to fading than others.

 How Can I Prevent My Shingles From Fading?